 - 1. Turn off your computer and disconnect the ac power adapter and all cables from the computer. - 2.
 Turn on your computer.
-When the logo screen is displayed, immediately press F1 to enter ThinkPad Setup. - 3.
+When the logo screen is displayed, immediately press F1 to start the ThinkPad Setup program. - 3.
 Select Config \rightarrow Power.
 The Power submenu is displayed. - 4.
-Select Disable built-in battery and press Enter. - 5.
-Select Yes in the Setup Confirmation window.
-The built-in battery is disabled and the computer turns off automatically.
-Wait three to five minutes to let the computer cool.
+Select Disable Built-in Battery and press Enter.

+5. Click Yes in the Setup Confirmation window.
+The built-in battery is disabled and the computer turns off.
+Wait for three to five minutes to let the computer cool.